Remi-Coulom/joedb/doc/source/intro.rst

 planned, too.
 Concurrent access to data via a server would be also possible in theory.
 So these are not fundamental limitations.

 A drawback of the joedb approach is that the full journal has to be replayed from scratch when opening a file.
 Traditional databases have the data stored on disk, and can access it directly, without reading the full database first.
-(But when on-disk storage will be available, it will be possible to skip replaying the log in case there was no crash)

 Another fundamental drawback of the joedb approach is that frequently-updated values may make the joedb journal file grow much larger than an history-less database.